Frequently Asked Questions

 On Sept.
 27, 2010, President Obama signed into law the Small Business Jobs Act, the most significant piece of small business legislation in over a decade.
 The new law provides critical resources to help small businesses and entrepreneurs continue to drive economic recovery and create jobs, including lending support, tax cuts, and other opportunities.
 Part of this law is the “State Small Business Credit Initiative” (SSBCI) which provides each state with an allocation of funds for state capital access programs and other credit support programs designed to increase access to credit for small businesses.
 Advantage Illinois is our state's program to leverage SSBCI funds.

-Advantage Illinois programs make eligibility as flexible as possible, maximizing the impact on Illinois economy and especially encouraging loans to small start-up, and Minority, Woman, Disabled, and Veteran owned entities.
+Advantage Illinois programs make eligibility as flexible as possible, maximizing the impact on Illinois economy and especially encouraging loans to Socially and Economically Disadvantaged Individuals (SEDI) and Very Small Businesses (VSB), or businesses with fewer than 10 employees.

 A consultation with a participating financial institution will include an assessment of your current or potential business strategy, expected performance and a review of the way your business will operate.
 The lender should be able to assist you in finding the right program and maximize its returns.